WASP-System/central/wasp-doc/src/sphinx/plugin/source/eclipse.rst

 * Software: definition, dependencies and workflows
 * Visualization tools: Generation of panels

+This section demonstrates how to create a working plugin from scratch, walking the reader through the process step by step.
+The plugin we will create is the "Picard" plugin. `Picard <http://picard.sourceforge.net>`_ is a set of command line Java executables that manipulate SAM / BAM files.
+We would like this plugin to:

+1. Define a software wrapper for each command line tool (for this example we will only be implementing the *CollectAlignmentSummaryMetrics* tool).
+2. Hook into the Wasp messaging system (wasp-daemon) to be notified when any BAM files are made in order to the QC tools on those files automatically.
+3. Parse output from the QC analyses for display in a panel when a system user is examining output related to a particular BAM file.

 Installing and Using the Wasp System Eclipse Plugin
 ***************************************************